IRNiti/trip_planner/README.md

 You can omit the dropdb command the first time you run the tests.

+## RBAC Reference

+### Overview

+Access is handled by Auth0 configuration where 2 roles have been defined: User and Planner.

+#### User role

+The user role only has view access for trips, flights and accommodation as defined by the following permissions:

+* read:accommodation
+* read:accommodation-details
+* read:flight
+* read:flight-details
+* read:trip

+#### Planner role

+The planner role has full access and can view, create, update and delete any records as defined by the following permissions:

+* read:accommodation
+* read:accommodation-details
+* read:flight
+* read:flight-details
+* read:trip
+* create:accommodation
+* create:flight
+* create:trip
+* delete:accommodations
+* delete:flight
+* delete:trip
+* update:accommodation
+* update:flight
+* update:trip

 #### RBAC Tests

-Two roles have been created in Auth0 to control access to this application: User and Planner.
-Users can only view trips, flights and accommodation.
-Planners have full access and can view, create, update and delete any records.
-Tests have been provided in order to test the different levels of access for the application in Postman.
+Tests have been provided in order to test the different levels of access for the application in Postman with the live application endpoint.
 To run the tests, import udacity-trip-planner.postman_collection.json in Postman and run the collection.
+Authentication tokens are provided in the collection in order to allow proper RBAC verification.

+Note: when running collection multiple times, ensure that routes requiring ids (patch, delete) reference records that still exist in the database.

 ## API Reference